knyar/nginx-lua-prometheus/README.md

 be provided for counters with no labels.
 Non-printable characters will be stripped from label values.

+This function will wait for `sync_interval` before deleting the metric to allow all workers to sync their counters.

 ### counter:reset()

 **syntax:** counter:reset()

 Delete all metrics for a previously registered counter.
 If this counter have no labels, it is just the same as `Counter:del()` function.
 If this counter have labels, it will delete all the metrics with different label values.

+This function will wait for `sync_interval` before deleting the metrics to allow all workers to sync their counters.

 ### gauge:set()